QJungo-42Cursus/push_swap/README.md

 # push_swap
 **Not a sorting algorithm (really not)**

 You have two stack A and B. The stack A is fulled with unordered integers and your goal is to order them.
-(Fells like it's a sorting algorithm ? wait for the rest)
+(Fells like it's a sorting algorithm ?)
 <br>
 Here is the funny part : you are restricted to a limited set of operations :
 - sa (swap a)